usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-2.md

   - Maintain the functionality of the [previous project](project-1.html).

-  - Process additional command-line parameters to determine whether to search the inverted index and whether to produce additional JSON ouput.
+  - Process additional command-line parameters to determine whether to search the inverted index and whether to produce additional JSON output.
 See the [Input](#input) section for specifics.

   - Parse a query file line-by-line into a normalized and optimized multiple word query matching the processing used to build the inverted index.
 See the [Query Parsing](#query-parsing) section for specifics.